Dvorak in Iowa project

 In January-April, 2010, a series of concerts celebrated Dvorak in Iowa.
 Conceived by Red Cedar Chamber music directors/artists Jan Boland and John Dowdall, the project reached traditional concert-goers, rural audiences, children in the classroom, workers in the workplace, and eventually even went to Caesar’s Palace in Vegas.

 Why do we call this project a Dvorak Sighting?
 Because Antonin Dvorak lived in Spillville, Iowa in the summer of 1893.
 It was here that he wrote his famous string quartet, now known as the American Quartet.

-Composer Harvey Sollberger used Dvorak’s string quartet as his inspiration when he wrote Spillville for flute, viola and guitar.
+Composer Harvey Sollberger used Dvorak’s string quartet as his inspiration when he wrote Spillville for flute, viola and guitar for Red Cedar Chamber Music.
 Each of Sollberger’s four movements are, in essence, a “variation” of Dvorak’s four movements.
 Between each movement, Sollberger arranged a short familiar (to the Czechs) Czech folk tune.